Close

 Millicent E. Brown's family home at 270 Ashley Avenue in Charleston, South Carolina, was a center of civil rights activity.
 There Brown gained intimate knowledge of the struggle for racial justice, and those experiences set her on a life course dedicated to the civil rights struggle.
 Best known as the named plaintiff in the federal court case that, in 1963, forced the initial desegregation of public schools in South Carolina, her experiences as an activist range across years and well beyond her native state.
 Another Sojourner Looking for Truth is Brown's insightful reflection on her search for freedom in a nation deeply mired in white supremacist beliefs and overt violence against people of color.

-In this revealing memoir, Brown writes about her fears and doubts, as well as the challenges of being a teenager expected to "represent the race" to combat negative stereotypes of African Americans.
+In this revealing memoir, Brown writes about her fears and doubts, as well as the challenges of being a teenager expected to "represent the race" and combat negative stereotypes of African Americans.
 Readers also gain perspective on the interpersonal aspects of white backlash to civil rights progress and strategic machinations within the movement.
-Overall, Brown's words will inform, inspire, and challenge everyone to better understand the civil rights struggle and confront its ongoing challenges.
+Overall, Brown's words will inform, inspire, and challenge everyone to better understand the Black Freedom Struggle and confront its ongoing challenges.

-Millicent E. Brown is a retired associate professor of history from Claflin University, having taught at several other institutions of higher education.
+Millicent E. Brown is a retired associate professor of history at Claflin University, having taught at several other institutions of higher education as well.
 She is a lifelong community advocate and spokesperson for improvements in historically and currently exploited neighborhoods and communities of color.
-Currently she consults with museums, historical sites, and organizations seeking more accurate analyses of social justice initiatives.
+She consults with museums, historical sites, and organizations, seeking more accurate analyses of social justice initiatives.

 Books, News & Resources!